3 fiction lead magnet ideas to help you attract more readers

 Think of it as an ethical bribe.

-The big question for you is: What should I offer as my incentive?
+Here’s the big question to ask yourself: What should I offer as my incentive?

 That question is easier for nonfiction authors to answer than it is for novelists.
-Nonfiction authors can create quizzes, templates, infographics, cheat sheets, and samples, among other options.
+Nonfiction authors can create quizzes, templates, infographics,ย cheat sheets, and samples, among other options.
+(If you write nonfiction, be sure to read “5 nonfiction lead magnet ideas.”

-More often than not, if they’re using any kind of lead magnet, fiction writers are using a novella or short story.
+More often than not, if fiction writers are using any kind of lead magnet, it’s a novella, short story, or sample chapter.

 But is that your only option?